dieghomj/IndexBot/README.md

 - Posts in the channel that use #
 - Admin privileges
-- The chat export from the channel
+- A chat export from the channel

 ## To know